-A NEWLY created passage will boost eels and their chances of reaching historical foraging and breeding grounds on the River Alyn in Wrexham.
+A NEWLY created passage will boost eels and their chances of reaching historical foraging grounds on the River Alyn in Wrexham.

 Natural Resources Wales (NRW) recently oversaw works to improve eel passage at an important hydrometric monitoring site on the River Alyn at Pont y Capel weir.